nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * Default value = `empty list`.
 * **History requirements** - the list requirements of vaccination groups to take the vaccination.
   * Default value = `empty list`.
+  * Requirements need not be unique, ie. a requirement of 2 `ANY :: grp1, grp2` is allowed.
+This would mean that to take this vaccination, the patient will have to have taken at least 2 vaccinations that satisfies that requirement.

 #### `add` - Add a vaccination type